rb80/oracle-hospitality-integration-platform-bootcamp/implementation-use-cases.md

 *Please note this API is only for illustration purpose as the API is not available yet*

 ## 23-Create a Service Request
+1. Fetch Service request Codes

-Create a Service request to provide towel by Housekeeping department.
+2. Create a Service request to provide towel by Housekeeping department.
 Ensure you change the dates within the payload

-1. getServceRequestCodes.
-Fetch the Service Request Codes and Department Code
+3. Fetch the Service Request Codes applied to the reservation

 ## 24-Set Wake up Call
+1. Check whether Opera Control for Wakeup call function is active

-Create a Wakeup call on the reservation.
-Ensure you change the dates within the payload
+2. Create a Wakeup call on the reservation.

-1. getWakeUpcall.
+3. getWakeUpcall.
 Use this API to check whether the postWakeUpcall was inserted successfully into the reservation

 ## 25-Create Cashier
 This API is required for `postBillingCharges" whereby it is mandatory that API requires a cashier id.